I’m drooling over this chocolate orange bark recipe, but this deliciously quick and easy, dessert has an ulterior motive.

 - Zester – must be turquoise or mint for recipe to work 😉

-Making this chocolate bark is too easy to even call this a recipe: simply melt the baking chocolate on low heat in a small pot, add 6 drops of orange essential oil and combine well, then pour into a rimmed baking sheet lined with parchment paper.
+Making this chocolate orange bark is too easy to even call this a recipe: simply melt the baking chocolate on low heat in a small pot, add 6 drops of orange essential oil and combine well, then pour into a rimmed baking sheet lined with parchment paper.
 Let cool a few minutes and top with orange zest and shredded coconut.

 Pop into the freezer for a couple of hours and – ta da!
 World’s easiest dessert!
 But it tastes phenomenal – dangerously addictive, with a very satisfying orange flavor.